noopkat/ms-bing-speech-service/README.md

 ## Usage

+**✨ This library works in both browsers and NodeJS runtime environments ✨** Please see the [examples directory](https://github.com/noopkat/ms-bing-speech-service/blob/master/examples) in this repo for more in depth examples than those below.

 ### Microsoft Speech API

 You'll first need to [create a Microsoft Speech API key](https://azure.microsoft.com/en-us/services/cognitive-services).
 You can do this while logged in to the Azure Portal.

-The following code will get you up and running with the essentials:
+The following code will get you up and running with the essentials in Node:

 ```js
 const speechService = require('ms-bing-speech-service');